 The Nursing degree program is offered at WSCC campuses in Morristown, Greeneville, and Sevierville.

-The WSCC Nursing Program has full accreditation from the Accreditation Commission for Education in Nursing (ACEN).
+The WSCC Nursing Program is accredited by the Accreditation Commission for Education in Nursing (ACEN).

 Accreditation Commission for Education in Nursing and/or ACEN